EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-idea-generation.md

 Once you have this, record your ideas all the time.
 Some people get a nice notebook, then are afraid to write anything in it.
-Paper (or digital notes) is cheap.
+Physical and digital pages are cheap.
 Don't be afraid to write down your ideas!

 I have also found that using things like